OpenGeoVis/PVGeo/README.md

 $ git clone https://github.com/banesullivan/ParaViewGeophysics
 # Go into the repository
 $ cd ParaViewGeophysics
-# Install the plugins
+# Install the everything!
-$ sh ./updatePVGP.sh
+$ sh ./install.sh
 ```

 After executing the above tasks, you should be ready to go.
-The most common issue is having the incorrect `PVPLUGINPATH` variable in your `~/.bash_profile`, so be sure to check that if errors arise.
+The most common issue is having the incorrect `PVPATH` variable in your `~/.bash_profile`, so be sure to check that if errors arise.
 A more step-by-step process is [here](http://paraviewgeophysics.readthedocs.io/en/latest/Getting-Started/Install-Plugins/).

 -----